Sirius XM (NASDAQ:SIRI) PT Raised to $8.25

 Sirius XM (NASDAQ:SIRI) had its price target increased by Pivotal Research from $7.75 to $8.25 in a research note issued to investors on Thursday, The Fly reports.
 The brokerage presently has a “buy” rating on the stock.
 Pivotal Research’s target price points to a potential upside of 27.51% from the company’s previous close.

 SIRI has been the topic of a number of other reports.
-Morgan Stanley boosted their price target on shares of Sirius XM from $7.50 to $8.00 and gave the stock an “equal weight” rating in a research report on Wednesday.
+Deutsche Bank Aktiengesellschaft boosted their price target on shares of Sirius XM from $7.75 to $8.00 and gave the stock a “buy” rating in a research report on Wednesday.
 JPMorgan Chase & Co. boosted their price target on shares of Sirius XM from $7.50 to $8.00 and gave the stock an “overweight” rating in a research report on Wednesday.
-Finally, Deutsche Bank Aktiengesellschaft boosted their price target on shares of Sirius XM from $7.75 to $8.00 and gave the stock a “buy” rating in a research report on Wednesday.
+Finally, Morgan Stanley boosted their price target on shares of Sirius XM from $7.50 to $8.00 and gave the stock an “equal weight” rating in a research report on Wednesday.
 Three investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
 The stock has an average rating of “Buy” and a consensus target price of $7.59.

 Shares of NASDAQ SIRI opened at $6.47 on Thursday.
 The firm has a 50-day moving average of $6.47.
 Sirius XM has a 52-week low of $4.95 and a 52-week high of $8.14.
 The firm has a market capitalization of $26.21 billion, a price-to-earnings ratio of 21.63, a price-to-earnings-growth ratio of 1.93 and a beta of 1.09.